 Neighborhood Assistance Corporation of America operates from over 40 offices across the nation and offers struggling homeowners numerous options to get mortgage help.
 Counselors and mediators are also available and may be able to prevent a foreclosure.
 Find more details on mortgage programs from Neighborhood Assistance Corp.

 Save the Dream Tour: The NACA also has a venue to facilitate mortgage modifications, and it operates from dozens of major cities.
 The Save the Dream Tour has tens of thousands of homeowners participating at each event, and thousands of people who attend are able to have their mortgage restructured the same day.
+Attendees can meet directly with representatives from many banks and lenders.
 They can have their interest rates lowered to as low as 2%, or their principal reduced, or receive other forms of aid.
 Read more.

 Union Plus provides mortgage assistance to union and organized labor members.
 Their immediate family members are also eligible.
 Short and long term assistance can be provided to people who are struggling with their mortgage and paying for other housing expenses.
 Some members may even receive cash or some form of grant for paying their mortgage.
 Read.

-Fannie Mae and Freddie Mac, which are now owned by the federal government, are providing mortgage help to over 600,000 homeowners.
-Since they are responsible for and service the vast majority of mortgages that are issued by hundreds of banks, many people will qualify for help and may not even realize it.
+Fannie Mae and Freddie Mac, which are now owned by the federal government, are providing mortgage help to hundreds of thousands of homeowners from a few different programs.
+Since they are responsible for and service the vast majority of mortgages that are issued by hundreds of banks, many people will qualify for help from them and may not even realize it.
 More.

 The federal government’s Making Home Affordable program is working with various banks and lenders to ensure that they provide millions of homeowners with loan modifications.
 In some cases the government may be subsidizing fees and interest rate reductions.
 Learn about this and other programs, all of which can ensure people get relief from their mispriced mortgage payments.
 Click here.